How to avoid the pitfalls of DIY Wills.

 Executing or signing the Will.
 This is one of the most important parts of making out your own Will.
 You must sign your Will in the presence of two witnesses, and your witnesses must sign the Will to say they saw you sign the Will.
 You and your two witnesses must sign the Will all at the same time.
 Information on who can be a witness to your Will and the signing procedure are important legal requirements, so please read the information regarding signing and witnessing your Will.

 Sometimes terminology can be a little ambiguous but it is important that you understand what it is you are doing, why you are doing it and how it should be done so that it is effective, serves the purpose for which it is intended and is legal.

 While you may have filled out the Will Form dotting all the eye’s and crossing all the tee’s and ensuring that you have left all your assets, your Will may not be legal or valid if you do not execute it correctly.
 And likewise, if you do not leave all your assets properly or do not nominate a beneficiary in the residual clause but you do carry out the signing of the Will exactly, you could still die partially intestate.

-The Online Australian Will Kit has been carefully created and you will find it is one of the best Online Wills, it is easy to use, has instructions at every step of the way and comes with a complete information kit that is easily referred to.
+The Online Australian Will Kit has been carefully created and you will find it is one of the best DIY Online Wills, it is easy to use, has instructions at every step of the way and comes with a complete information kit that is easily referred to.
 The Australian Will Kit contains vital information about how to make out your Online Will, it contains an example that you can use as a guide and it has an important checklist for you to follow so that you don’t miss anything.
 The key to making your own Will easily and legally is to read the information.
 All the legal jargon and the hard work has already been done for you.
-I cannot express how easy it is, BUT you should always read the information first!
-So if you are using the Online Australian Will Kit or any other DIY Will Kit to avoid the pitfalls, please read the instructions and the information, it’s that easy.
+We cannot express how easy it is, BUT you should always read the information first!
+So if you are using the Online Australian Will Kit or any other DIY Online Will Kit to avoid the pitfalls, please read the instructions and the information, it’s that easy.